New Testament: The Gospels

-The first three gospels listed above are classified as the Synoptic Gospels.
-They contain similar accounts of the events in Jesus's life and his teaching, due to their literary interdependence.
-The Gospel of John is structured differently and includes stories of several miracles of Jesus and sayings not found in the other three.

 These four gospels that were eventually included in the New Testament were only a few among many other early Christian gospels.
 The existence of such texts is even mentioned at the beginning of the Gospel of Luke.
-Other early Christian gospels, such as the so-called "Jewish-Christian Gospels" or the Gospel of Thomas, also offer both a window into the context of early Christianity and may provide some assistance in the reconstruction of the historical Jesus.
+Many non-canonical gospels were also written, all later than the four canonical gospels, and like them advocating the particular theological views of their various authors.
+In modern scholarship, the Synoptic Gospels are the primary sources for reconstructing Christ's ministry.

 Acts of the Apostles

 The Acts of the Apostles is a narrative of the apostles' ministry and activity after Christ's death and resurrection, from which point it resumes and functions as a sequel to the Gospel of Luke.
 Examining style, phraseology, and other evidence, modern scholarship generally concludes that Acts and the Gospel of Luke share the same author, referred to as Luke–Acts.
 Luke–Acts does not name its author.
-Church tradition identified him as Luke the Evangelist, the companion of Paul, but the majority of scholars reject this due to the many differences between Acts and the authentic Pauline letters.
-The most probable date of composition is around 80–100 AD, although some scholars date it significantly later, and there is evidence that it was still being substantially revised well into the 2nd century.
+Church tradition identified him as Luke the Evangelist, the companion of Paul, but the majority of scholars reject this due to the many differences between Acts and the authentic Pauline letters, though most scholars still believe the author, whether named Luke or not, met Paul.
+The most probable date of composition is around 80–90 AD, although some scholars date it significantly later, and there is evidence that it was still being substantially revised well into the 2nd century.

 Epistles

-The epistles of the New Testament are considered by Christians to be divinely inspired and holy letters, written by the apostles and disciples of Christ, to either local congregations with specific needs, or to New Covenant Christians in general, scattered about; or "catholic epistles."